Tips for the best hospitality soundproofing

 - Then have the group move to another location in the room and repeat.

-The practice will provide a basic mud map of where there are noise concerns in a restaurant.
-Before moving onto to phoning a commercial acoustics supplier, you will also need to consider how the materials used in the space influence the acoustics.
+In this way, you can create a basic ‘mud map’ of where there are noise concerns in your restaurant.
+Before moving onto to phoning a commercial acoustics supplier, you will also need to consider how the materials used in the space influence the venue’s acoustics.
 Large glass facades, hard floors and walls, bare tables and chairs reflect sharp, clear sounds.
 In contrast, soft materials such as seating upholstery, curtains or drapes, tablecloths, carpets or rugs produce a quieter atmosphere with a “muffled” sound.

 The best way to identify where a restaurant lacks acoustically is to contact an acoustic engineer.
 They will complete sound readings and work with your commercial acoustics specialist to design the best solution for your restaurant.

-Like the open office, the loud restaurant seems to have outstayed its welcome.
-Reducing the noise in your restaurant doesn’t mean you need to refurbish your entire space – simple alterations will improve your acoustics.
+Much like the open plan office, the loud restaurant seems to have outstayed its welcome.
+Reducing the noise in your restaurant doesn’t mean you need to refurbish your entire space – simple alterations can improve your acoustics.

 - Sound absorbing wall linings to create an absorbing feature wall that can also be art.